 SECTION 1 – Each Household will be entitled to ONE vote on all matters coming before meetings of the Association, regardless of the number of Members in that Household.

-SECTION 1.4 – Any number of Members of each Household may stand for election, be appointed to committees, or serve in other capacities.
-If more than one Member of the same Household is elected to the Executive Committee or appointed to another committee, each Member will have a single vote on matters before that committee.
+SECTION 1.3 – Any number of Members of each Household may stand for election, be appointed to committees, or serve in other capacities.
+If more than one Member of the same Household is elected to the Board of Directors or appointed to another committee, each Member will have a single vote on matters before that committee.

-SECTION 2 – The Secretary shall make available to any Member upon request the then-current, official list of Households (but only by name of Member and street address), provided that (a) such list is requested and used only in connection with the purposes set forth in Section 2 of Article 5 or Section 7 of Article 6 of these Bylaws; (b) such list is provided in non-electronic form; and (c) the Member requesting such list signs an agreement, the form of which is to be determined by the Executive Committee, that obligates that Member to comply with the restrictions set forth in this Section.
+SECTION 2.1 – The Secretary shall make available to any Member, upon request, the then-current, official list of Households (but only by name of Member and street address), provided that such list is requested and used only in connection with the purposes set forth in Section 2 of Article 5 or Section 7 of Article 6 of these Bylaws.
+The Member requesting such list shall sign an agreement, the form of which is to be determined by the Board of Directors, that obligates that Member to comply with the restrictions set forth in this Section.

-SECTION 1 – The membership fee will be $ 10.00 (ten dollars) per household per year until such time as the membership, by majority vote, shall change the fee.
+SECTION 1 – The Board of Directors shall recommend the membership fee structure, which shall be approved by the Households during the fourth regular meeting of the year.
 Such fee may be paid at any time and, except where expressly noted in these Bylaws, shall be effective immediately upon payment.

 SECTION 3 – All expenditures for the Association shall be paid by check signed by the Treasurer with the consent of the President or, in the event of the President’s unavailability, the Vice President.
-The Treasurer shall ensure that the President and Vice President each has signing authority on the Association account so that the affairs of the Association can be conducted in the event of the absence or unavailability of the Treasurer.
+In the event that the Treasurer is unavailable, then the check will be signed by either the President or Vice President with the consent of the other.
+Checks require only one signature to be valid.

-SECTION 1 – There shall be at least four (4) regularly scheduled meetings of the Association each year, which shall be spaced no more than four (4) months apart.
-Notice of each regular meeting will be given to members by such means as approved by the Executive Committee and will be posted in a public space within the community at least nine (9) days before said meeting.
+SECTION 1 – There shall be at least four (4) regularly scheduled meetings of the Association each year, which shall be held at least once a quarter.
+Notice of each regular meeting will be given to Members by the Communications of Meetings.

 SECTION 5 – The conduct of all meetings of the Association shall be governed first by these Bylaws and, second, by the then-most recent, published edition of Robert’s Rules of Order.